 “…from there music has been an integral part of my life, and it’s amazing how one gift of a used old rusty instrument completely changed my life.
 It makes me think about the kind of impact that we’re having by giving these kids donated instruments.
 And though it may not seem like a lot to us here, we can see the road that they take.
 Knowing how it impacted my life, I’m sure that 10 years from now we’ll get letters saying how it has impacted their life for the better.”

 An award-winning Italian director and filmmaker, Emanuele has produced narrative films, documentaries, music videos, and video art projects.

-With a focus on social issues such as mental illness, discrimination, gender equality, and minorities, his stories are mostly about loneliness and alienation in modern times.
+Mentored by Chantal Akerman and Antonio Tibaldi, his work focuses on social issues such as mental illness, discrimination, gender equality, and minorities.
+His stories are mostly about loneliness and alienation in modern times.
 In most of his films, dialogue is minimal in order to highlight the characters’ isolation and focus on their behavior.